Neoteroi/BlackSheep-Docs/docs/authentication.md

 _The application has been started on port 44555 (e.g. `uvicorn server:app --port=44555`)._

-## Reading user's context
+## Reading a user's context

-The example below shows how user's identity can be read from the web request:
+The example below shows how a user's identity can be read from the web request:

 === "Using binders (recommended)"